 How to know if your child is on track with their speech and language

-Another way to determine whether your child is on track is with our self-screener.
+Another way to find out whether your child is on track is with our free self-screener.
 With this easy online quiz, you’ll answer questions about speech and language tailored to your child’s age.
 Your results will let you know whether you should speak with a speech therapist.
 You can then click to schedule a free consultation with one of Expressable’s specialists.
 There’s no obligation at all, but it can be helpful to ask questions and share any concerns you have about your child.